CynicalTime/jr-git-intro/second.md

-This is the first line of the second file.
+Change the first line of the second file.